-Possession is defined as the knowing, intentional, deliberate, or inadvertent control of any article, object, substance, asset, or property.
+Possession is defined as the knowing, intentional, deliberate or inadvertent control of any article, object, substance, asset, or property.

 Robbery is defined as the use of force to take something from another.
-The taking or attempted taking of money or other property from the person or custody of another, with the intent to permanently or temporarily deprive the person or owner of the money or other property under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.
+The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.

-Serious Substantive Threat is defined as a risk outcome by SBBC Policy4380: Behavioral Threat Assessment (BTA).
-Sexual Assault is defined as an incident that includes actual fondling, actual indecent liberties, or actual child molestation or threatened rape.
+Serious Substantive Threat is defined as a risk outcome by Policy4380: Behavioral Threat Assessment (BTA).

+Sexual Assault is defined as an incident that includes threatened rape, actual fondling, actual indecent liberties, or actual child molestation.
 Both males and females can be victims of sexual assault.